 In SOCOM: U.S. Navy SEALs, players control Kahuna, the leader man of a four man squad.
 Players control Kahuna and give commands through the command menu or via USB headset to 3 AI controlled computers, Boomer, Specter, and Jester.

-.
-You control your character from a third person view with your crosshair in the middle of the screen, allowing you to zoom in with the up button on the d-pad or crouch, and prone with the triangle button.
-You go through 12 missions with this squad of 4 and collect intel, demolish objects, restrain prisoners throughout the campaign.
-You have to use stealth through the missions using silenced weapons to take out your opponents and try not to get seen.
-With the third person view it allows you to see the surrounding area around you, and you can also hide in bushes with your camo.
+Players control their character from a third person view with their crosshair in the middle of the screen, allowing players to zoom in with the up button on the d-pad or crouch, and prone with the triangle button.
+There are 12 missions available with this squad of 4, and involves collect intel, demolish objects, restrain prisoners throughout the campaign.
+Players also have to use stealth through the missions using silenced weapons to take out opponents and try not to get seen.
+With the third person view it allows players to see the surrounding area around them, and they can also hide in bushes thanks to camo.

-, and the other as Navy SEALs.
+Multiplayer on SOCOM consisted of two teams.
+One team would play as terrorists, and the other as Navy SEALs.
 Game types are Suppression (kill the entire opposing team), Demolition (Use a neutral placed satchel a destroy enemies base), and Extraction (rescuing three hostages).
-Matches can also be won if you eliminate the opposing team without doing the objectives.
+Matches can also be won if players eliminate the opposing team without doing the objectives.

 On August 31, 2012 SCEA shut down online service for SOCOM.

 Frostfire - An oil tanker with various tunnels throughout the level, including a warehouse as well as a "computer room."
 There are also a variety of catwalks that the player can sit from in order to pick off players below.
 The team that defeats all of the opposing members wins.